Large fire at city landfill under control, likely caused by lightning

 Fire crews were forced to use tanker trucks to bring water into the site, located nearly two kilometres from the nearest hydrant.

-While an unpredictable fire to fight both Fitzgerald and the city’s division manager of waste management, Mike Losee says a team effort helped contain it.
+While an unpredictable fire to fight, both Fitzgerald and the city’s division manager of waste management, Mike Losee, say a team effort helped contain it.

 “Ideally what we like to do is try to keep materials that are extremely dry covered with a bit of wetter curbside waste.
 But sometimes if they’re is a lightning strike, there is not much we can do about it.”